SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/02-HTCondor-Submitting.md

 ~~~

 Since we used the tutorial command, all files are already in your workspace.
 Run
-the job locally when setting up a new job type, it is important to test your
+the job locally when setting up a new job type, it is good to test your
 job outside of HTCondor before submitting into the Open Science Grid.

 ~~~